 The College offers counseling and referral services to all faculty members who have an alcohol/chemical dependency and/or abuse problem.
-Confidential assistance may be obtained by directly contacting the President of the College, the College Chaplain, or any member of the President's Cabinet.
+Confidential assistance may be obtained by directly contacting the department head, the College Chaplain, or the Chief Financial Officer to receive assistance of a referral to appropriate resources in the community.